-Surgery to repair an AAA is often done when the aneurysm:
+AAA repair is often done when the aneurysm:

 What to Expect

 The procedure varies.
-It can be done before a rupture as a preventive measure or after a rupture on an emergency basis.
+It can be done before a burst—to prevent problems.
+It can also be done after a burst—as emergency treatment.
 The preventive procedure is outlined here.

 Prior to Procedure